gameontext/j12017escape/README.md

 Credentials are either taken from the VCAP_SERVICES environment variable that Bluemix provides or from environment variables passed in by JNDI (see the server config file `src/main/liberty/config/server.xml`).

-### Run

-To build and run the application:
-1. `mvn install`
-1. `mvn liberty:run-server`

-To run the application in Docker use the Docker file called `Dockerfile`.
-If you do not want to install Maven locally you can use `Dockerfile-tools` to build a container with Maven installed.

-### Endpoints

-The application exposes the following endpoints:
-* Health endpoint: `<host>:<port>/<contextRoot>/health`
-* Cloudant example endpoint: `<host>:<port>/<contextRoot>/v1/example/cloudant`

-The context root is set in the `src/main/webapp/WEB-INF/ibm-web-ext.xml` file.
-The ports are set in the pom.xml file and exposed to the CLI in the cli-config.yml file.

 ### Notices